Tax and Legal Considerations for 529 Plans

 Third, contributions made to an account generally are excluded from the estate of the contributor for federal estate tax purposes.
 Account owners, other contributors and beneficiaries, as well as dealers and others involved in marketing 529 savings plans, are advised to consult with their tax professionals on these and other federal tax consequences, limitations and conditions of investing in 529 savings plans.
 The federal tax consequences can differ significantly depending upon the specific facts and circumstances.

 Many states offer favorable state tax treatment or other valuable benefits to their residents in connection with investments in their home state’s 529 savings plan.
 Any state-based benefit offered with respect to a particular 529 savings plan should be one of many appropriately weighted factors to be considered in making an investment decision.
 Account owners of 529 savings plans are advised to consult with their financial, tax or other adviser to learn more about how state-based benefits (including any limitations) would apply to their specific circumstances and also may wish to contact their home state’s or any other state’s 529 savings plan to learn more about the features, benefits and limitations.

 Federal Securities Laws

-- Depending on the laws of the investor’s or designated beneficiary’s home state, favorable state tax treatment or other benefits that may be available only if the investor invests in the home state’s 529 college savings plan
+- Depending on the laws of the investor’s or designated beneficiary’s home state, favorable state tax treatment or other benefits, such as financial aid, scholarship funds and protection from creditors, that may be available only if the investor invests in the home state’s 529 savings plan

 The out-of-state disclosure obligation may be met if the disclosure appears in the program disclosure statement.
 Most, if not all, program disclosure statements include this disclosure.

-- More information about the 529 college savings plan is available in the issuer's program disclosure statement;
+- More information about the 529 savings plan is available in the issuer's program disclosure statement;

 - The program disclosure statement should be read carefully before investing.